chriskyfung/AutoFetcher-IG-Stories-to-GDrive/index.md

 `ig_user_id` is necessary to query the data of the target Instagram user from the official web API.
 You can obtain the ID with the username by using [the ID finder powered by The Code of a Ninja](https://codeofaninja.com/tools/find-instagram-user-id).
 The application will track and download the photos and videos to your Google Drive folder, if it finds any new IG stories from the target Instagram account.

-## How to find your IG cookie
+## How to find your `query_hash` and `COOKIE` pair

 1. Visit `www.instagram.com` and login to your account using a desktop browser, such as Chrome or Firefox.
 2. Open the DevTool by pressing **F12** or choose **Inspect** from the right-click menu on the page.
-3. Open the **Network** tab, then reload the page.
+3. Open the Network tab, then enter `story` in the filter.
+4. Go back to the Instagram page and click on an IG story.
+5. While the stories are playing on the screen, new items named `?query_hash=...` will iteratively added to the list of request items.
-4. Select `www.instagram.com` from the list of request items and explore its Headers.
+6. Click on one of the story query items to explore its Headers.
+7. Scroll to the **Query String Parameters** section, grab the value of **query_hash** as the picture below.

+    {% include picture.html alt="Find Instagram Cookie using Chrome DevTools" source="raw" img="/docs/images/find-your-instagram-story-query_hash.png" width="779" height="491" class="ml-li" %}

+{:start="8"}
-5. Scroll to the **Request Header** section, grab the value of **cookie** as the picture below.
+8. Scroll to the **Request Header** section, grab the value of **cookie** in the same header tab as the picture below.

-   {% include picture.html alt="Find Instagram Cookie using Chrome DevTools" source="raw" img="/docs/images/find-your-instagram-cookie-with-devtools.png" width="962" height="844" class="ml-li" %}
+   {% include picture.html alt="Find Instagram Cookie using Chrome DevTools" source="raw" img="/docs/images/find-your-instagram-cookie-with-devtools.png" width="1007" height="730" class="ml-li" %}

+{:style="text-align:right;font-size:small;color:grey"}
+<i class='far fa-calendar-alt'></i> Last updated on October 23, 2020

 ## How to set up your Status Badges